constantinekladko/Cloudessa-Documentation/CloudessaRADIUSManual.md

 ### Lesson 6: Let users change and reset passwords.

 Cloudessa provides a web interface to regular RADIUS users to change and reset their passwords.
-If you do not want a particular user to be able to change or reset her password, you can unset `Allow user manage her password` checkbox in the user settings tab.
+If you do not want a particular user to be able to change or reset her password, you can unset `Allow user to manage her password` checkbox in the user settings tab.